lxy2304/PolyglotDB/docs/source/getting_started.rst

 Windows
 ```````

 #.
-Check Java version is >= 17 via ``java --version``
+Make sure you are running as an Administrator (right-click on Anaconda Prompt and select "Run as administrator"), as Neo4j will be installed as a Windows service.
+You might need to open a new command prompt for this step.
 #.
-Make sure you are running as an Administrator command prompt (right-click on cmd.exe and select "Run as administrator"), as Neo4j will be installed as a Windows service.
-You might need to open a new command prompt for this step.
+Make sure you are inside the dedicated conda environment created earlier.
+If not, activate it via: :code:`conda activate polyglotdb`.
 #.
-Inside your conda environment, run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or
+Once PolyglotDB is installed, run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or
    :code:`pgdb install` to save data in the default directory.

-To start the database, you likewise have to use an administrator command prompt before entering the commands :code:`pgdb start`
+To start/stop the database, you likewise have to use an administrator command prompt before entering the commands :code:`pgdb start`
 or :code:`pgdb stop`.

 To uninstall, run :code:`pgdb uninstall` (also requires an administrator command prompt).